2 Pump Retained.

 Greenock Fire Station by SFB Preservation Group (December 2004).
 Still to be

 restored by SFRS Heritage Trust.
+2020 still awaiting restoration and in the

 |to 1941||Rothesay Fire Brigade ?|